AdityaBhattacharya1/library-rest-api/README.md

 -   Server started! - server has been started
 -   MongoDB up and running - database server has started

-_[Note: Both are necessary for full functionality of the REST API]_
+_[Note: Both are necessary for full functionality of the REST API.
+Ensure that you get both these messages in your terminal before sending any requests]_

 If you run it **without** docker, the server should be up at port **3000** of localhost. <br />
 If you run it **with** docker, the server should be up at port **80** of localhost.